Panther-lair - Ten Takeways: What stood out from Narduzzi's press conference?

 “Dino is having a great year.
 Coach Babers is having a great year as far as what they've done this year.
 They started off with six straight wins and got up in the rankings pretty high…And Robert Anae, their new offensive coordinator -- you guys remember probably the Virginia game here at home.
 Robert Anae, the offensive coordinator for Virginia a year ago, who did such a great job with Brennan Armstrong, is their offensive coordinator there now, and you see a lot of similarities.”

 The primary focus of Monday’s press conference seemed to be more geared towards what happened in the North Carolina game from over the weekend, but Narduzzi did touch on Saturday’s game with Syracuse in his opening statement.
-He was quick to praise the Orange for their 6-2 start to the season and said they lost two tough games in a row.
+He was quick to praise the Orange for their 6-2 start to the season and said they lost two tough games in a row after losing to Clemson and Notre Dame in recent weeks.
 Narduzzi was also very complimentary of Syracuse first year offensive coordinator Robert Anae, who was with Virginia a season ago.
 Anae has done a nice job improving the Syracuse offense from a season ago.
 The Orange are ranked 43rd nationally in scoring this year with 32.6 points per game, nearly 50 spots higher from a season ago.
 And it’s important to remember his background from Virginia.
 Pitt beat the Cavaliers a year ago, but it was an offensive shootout between Kenny Pickett and Virginia quarterback Brennan Armstrong.
-So there are obviously some elements in his offense that gave Pitt trouble a season ago.
+So there are obviously some elements in his offense that gave Pitt trouble a season ago that they need to be mindful of this weekend.

 “Obviously we didn't play a great fourth quarter.
 The turnover changes things.
 When you look at the last three drives of the game, I don't have the numbers, but I think it was a 48-yard line, the 35-yard line and the 44-yard line I think were the three last possessions our defense (faced).”